azatom/azatom.github.io/lsystem/README.md

 Standalone svg file example: [lsystem.js.svg#S=AX,X=F+F+F+FFF-F-F-F,F=,A=[+AX-AX-AX]-AX+AX+AX-,_a=60,_n=3](lsystem.js.svg#S=AX,X=F+F+F+FFF-F-F-F,F=,A=[+AX-AX-AX]-AX+AX+AX-,_a=60,_n=3)

 ### How it Works
 Start with a sentence 'S'.
 Each iteration replaces characters in the sentence using key-value rules.
-The resulting sentence instructs a Logo turtle.
+The resulting sentence instructs a Logo turtle in which direction, ho much go and draw or not its path.

-### Rule Key-Value Pairs
+### Syntax:
+As ruleset can be in url fragment, queryparam, json or plaintext:
+- Rules separated by `,` or `&` or `\n`
+- Rule's key-value separated by `=` or `:`

+### Rule's key-value pairs:
 Keys starting with `_` have numeric values:
 - `_n`: Number of iterations
 - `_l`: Initial line length (width=1)